-The purposes of the Nominating/Governance Committee as set forth in its charter are to (1) identify and recommend to the Board candidates for nomination or appointment as directors, (2) review and recommend to the Board appointments to Board committees, (3) develop and recommend to the Board corporate governance guidelines for the Company and any changes to those guidelines, (4) review, from time to time, the Company's Code of Business Conduct and Ethics and certain other policies and programs intended to promote compliance by the Company with its legal and ethical obligations and recommend to the Board any changes to the Code of Business Conduct and Ethics and such policies and programs and (5) oversee the Board's annual evaluation of its own performance.
+The purposes of the Nominating/Governance Committee are to identify and recommend to the Board candidates for nomination or appointment as directors, review and recommend to the Board appointments to Board committees, develop and recommend to the Board corporate governance guidelines for the Company and any changes to those guidelines, review the Company's Code of Business Conduct and Ethics and certain other policies and programs intended to promote compliance by the Company with its legal and ethical obligations, and oversee the Board's annual evaluation of its own performance.
+The specific functions and responsibilities of the Nominating/Governance Committee are set forth in more detail in the committee's charter.

 Each of the members of the committee is independent within the meaning of the NYSE American listing standards.
 The Nominating/Governance Committee, currently consisting of Messrs.
-James Buchan (Chairman), David R. Garcia and Benjamin A. Shaw, met three (3) times in 2023.
+James Buchan (Chairman), David R. Garcia and Benjamin A. Shaw, met one (1) time in 2024.